Most Treasured Volunteer Award

 Colleen Moran, Hospice of the Western Reserve

 When Colleen’s father died in 1999, she and her mother began volunteering for Hospice of the Western Reserve.
-After losing her mother, Colleen decided to follow in her mom’s footsteps.
+After losing her mother, Colleen decided to continue her volunteer service.
 While she assists with several projects, her primary role includes making weekly check in calls to patients and families.
 She faced an unusual challenge in that role – other team members said she “sounded like a robot” and might not be able to connect with caregivers or patients.
 Eager to give back and make a difference, Colleen willingly accepted coaching and actively sought out ways to develop her skills.
 She went from sounding like she was reading a script to becoming a happy, reassuring presence.
 She now provides support and creates relationships with hospice patients and their families.
 This took time, practice, courage and hard work.
 Colleen remains inspired by the words of the founder of the modern hospice movement: “You matter to the last moment of your life and we will do all that we can to not only let you die peacefully but to live before you die.”
 She does all she can to embrace patients and their loved ones.

 Terri Noll, Visiting Nurse Association of Ohio